Coronavirus (COVID-19) impact on business aviation

 - Our FBOs and ground handling offices in Argentina, Brazil, Chile, Costa Rica, Mexico, and Venezuela are still operational and supporting missions.

-- Nicaragua – Open, but pax and crew must provide proof of negative COVID tests 72 hours before arrival.
+- Nicaragua – Open, but passengers and crew must provide proof of negative COVID test (SARS-COV-2 RNA, QL Real Time RT PCR) 72 hours before arrival.
 Bring hard copies.
 All arrivals must undergo 15-day quarantine.
+Scanned copies of passports and a local contact must be required to be submitted in advance of flight.

 - See our complete list of country-by-country restrictions and feasibility insights for Central and South America. >